about the blog

 My guiltiest pleasure is …

 wine – wait, I may have got that wrong – should one feel remorse for a guilty pleasure?
 Internet shopping.
-I’m always trying to smuggle things from the post box to the house before Bearhands sees them.
+I’m always trying to smuggle things from the letter box to the house before Bearhands sees them.

 My favourite smell is … the smell of country shows.
 It’s a mix of livestock, popcorn, dagwood dogs and strawberry sundaes.